Email best practices

 Planning the topic of your newsletter is closely connected to the objectives you have defined, but coming up with content can be hard at first.

 To find inspiration, analyze your competitors’ newsletters and newsletters from companies you think are successful at email marketing.
-This will give you inspiration about new potential topics, products, events, etc. You could also carry out a survey in advance and ask your contacts to share their thoughts as you grow your newsletter list.
+This will give you some ideas for new potential topics, products, events, etc.

 Here are some examples of newsletter content you could include: